CartoDB/cartoframes/docs/developer-center/guides/04-Sources.md

 Map(Layer(Source('your_source_goes_here')))
 ```

-It's not needed to use the `Source` class to create the source for the layer, it's automatically casted when sent as the first parameter:
+You don't need to use the `Source` class to create the source for the layer, as it is automatically casted when sent as the first parameter:

 ```py
 from cartoframes.viz import Map, Layer